Ruth Harvey Charity: Career

 Following Aiken's death, in 1973 the Virginia Supreme Court of Appeals over turned more than 200 convictions, primarily due to the work of Ruth Harvey Charity.

 In 1967, Ruth Harvey ran for a seat in the Virginia House of Delegates and lost the primary vote.
 She was also unsuccessful with the election in the House of Representatives as an independent candidate.
 In 1969, she was recommended by the state civil rights leader for an appointment in the Virginia Supreme Court of Appeals.
 In 1970, Harvey won enough support from the voters and came in fourth out of sixteen candidates for seat in the city council.
-She became the first black women to be elected to the city council in Danville.
+She became the first black woman to be elected to the city council in Danville.
 She served for two-four years term from 1972 to 1980, as one of the Democratic National Committee in Virginia.

 Conviction

 In 1984 Charity was prosecuted for embezzling more than $51,000 from two clients.
 She was sentenced to 8 years incarceration, however it was shortened on the condition that she serve 3 years, complete 400 hours of community service and return the stolen funds.

 Charity's voting rights were restored by Governor Lawrence Douglas Wilder in 1990.